LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 ## Commands

-Moslty *SI* is used for addressing the source operator and *DI* is used for addressing the destination operator.
+Mostly *SI* is used for addressing the source operator and *DI* is used for addressing the destination operator.
 Hence the names.
 For some commands the accumulator (*AL*/*AX*) is used as operator.
 *SI* is *DS*-relative by default.
 But the segment can be overridden.
 *DI* is *ES*-relative by default.
 The segment can **not** be overridden.